 FAQs Regarding Tonal Contrast in Photography

-What is tonal contrast in image?
+What is tonal contrast in an image?

 Tonal contrast is the difference between light and dark areas of an image.
 This determines the mood of the photograph.